 A Design for Vermont

 The architects for this project are the award-winning team of Joan Soranno and John Cook at HGA Design.
-The new facilities will be nestled into the adjacent rolling hills so as to offer inspiration and rural Vermont views from every angle.
+The new facilities will be nestled into the adjacent rolling hills so as to offer inspiration and views of rural Vermont from every angle.
 Elegant and refined in design, they will have large windows and abundant natural light; energy efficient, geothermal heating and cooling systems; and minimal impact on the surrounding environment.
 With a green roof that can be enjoyed as an outdoor deck, the new design reflects the simple, country ethos of southern Vermont.

 It was in 1950, just four years after Marlboro College began, that its founder Walter Hendricks invited Rudolf Serkin to present summer concerts on the campus to help raise funds for the college.
 Mr. Serkin was taken by the beauty and serenity of the property and the wonderful acoustics of its farm buildings.
-The next year, he and several musical colleagues incorporated the Marlboro School of Music, entering into a lease with Mr. Hendricks for seasonal use of the campus.
+The next year, he and several colleagues incorporated the Marlboro School of Music, entering into a lease with Mr. Hendricks for seasonal use of the campus.
 This began a remarkable, enduring relationship between two organizations that provide advanced education through direct mentoring in supportive, closely-knit communities.
 Over the years, we have partnered on several building and renovation projects.
-Yet our lease, with its limited terms, has made it impossible for us to imagine and pursue larger, more meaningful collaborations.
+Yet our lease, with its limited terms, prevented us from envisioning larger, more meaningful collaborations.

 Your Gift Makes a Difference